 5 | Create a promotional plan

 When I asked in my stories the other day, a majority of you said you were still in progress planning your Black Friday sales.
 Set aside time TODAY to knock out your messaging.

 Determine your offer, create your coupon codes, plan out social media posts, write your emails, create your graphics, schedule them all out.

 But you CAN do this!
 And having everything written out + planned (I mean as much as possible – things will come up!) is going to make you feel sooo much better.

-You have to do them anyway to have a successful season, right?!
+You have to do all the promotional activity to have a successful season anyway.
 So you might as well set aside time now to do them well + in advance.
 I promise it’ll make a difference.